obiwanjacobi/Zalt/Under Construction/IDE v0.2/readme.md

 Buffer Address | 16-bit memory address for data exchange [1] Buffer Length | 16-bit memory size [2]
-Command Buffer Address | 16-bit memory address for writing command parameters [1][3] BlockIndex | Writing this triggers a block-move for the current command Status | Status of the last (or current) operation
+Command Buffer Address | 16-bit memory address for writing command parameters [1][3] BlockIndex | Writing this triggers a block-move for the current command [4] Status | Status of the last (or current) operation [5] Interrupt Vector | IM0 RST instruction or IM2 interrupt vector

 ---

 Notes:

 1. The Z80 raw address must be supplied to these registers.
 The MCU-DMA will take over the Z80 bus and any memory mapping the MMU has in place will activate as if the Z80 itself was reading/writing data.

 2. The length of these data blocks are always a multiple of 512 bytes due to the logical block size the IDE uses (128 x 16-bit words).
+Not strictly needed but addition data will be read from the IDE disk and not used.
+For writing, the entire 512 bytes for that block has to be read, the changes copied in and the result written back.
+If the data does not align with the disk's logical blocks, multiple blocks have to be read and written.

 3. The command buffer has a fixed (mandatory) length.

+4. If we make the BlockIndex 8-bits the maximum file size is related to the `BufferLength`.
+With a `BufferLength` of 512-multiples the maximum file size would be 256*512=131072 bytes.
+Sounds like a reasonable start.
+A 4k buffer would yield 1MB file sizes.

+5. Status can be written to set interrupt enable.

+> For a (potential) RAM disk, we need extra registers that point to the RAM disk buffer (in Z80 memory) and defines its length.

 ## Commands